Our Recipes + Your Inbox = ♥

 Instructions

-Add the remaining ingredients and give it a stir.
+2. Add the remaining ingredients and stir it.
 Bring to a boil.

-Reduce heat, put on the cover, and simmer for about 20 minutes or until macaroni is tender.
+3. Reduce heat, put on the cover, and simmer for about 20 minutes or until the macaroni is tender.

-Remove the lid and stir a couple of times to make sure it is not sticking.
+4. Remove the lid and stir a couple of times to ensure it is not sticking.

 Nutrition Information: